aquasecurity/aqua-nomad/README.md

 # aqua-nomad
-Aqua installation instruction on HashiCorp Nomad
+Aqua installation instructions on HashiCorp Nomad

 #### Download and install Consul and Nomad
 	cd $HOME